 The level of general government liabilities is not an adequate indicator of Chile's financial soundness, because it does not take account of the government's financial assets.
 "Central government net indebtedness" is used to appropriately measure the government's financial position.
 This figure shows the difference between public debt and financial assets, i.e., deposits in current accounts, time deposits and fixed income investments.
 Equity investments and loans granted by the central government are disregarded, because it is very difficult to have an accurate economic valuation of them.
-Net central government indebtedness totaled (0.1)% of GDP as of December 31, 2005, and (11.1)% of GDP, as of December 31, 2009.
-This reduction is largely due to the growth in the government's financial assets, which rose from 7.3% of GDP in 2005 to 17.2% in 2009, and a decrease in gross public debt from 7.3% in 2005 to 6.1% of GDP in 2009.
+Net central government indebtedness totaled (7.0)% of GDP as of December 31, 2006, and (7.5)% of GDP, as of December 31, 2010.
+This increase is largely due to the growth in the gross public debt, which rose from 5.3% of GDP in 2006 to 9.2% of GDP in 2010, despite the growth in the government's financial assets, which rose from 12.3% of GDP in 2006 to 16.7% of GDP in 2010.